7mind/blog/no-more-orphans.md

 ```

 After we 'assign' `M` to be `cats.Monad`, we summon it accordingly, then use `asInstanceOf` on the result since we already know the type underneath.
-We never need an actual instance of `CatsMonad`, so we can set its instance to `null` and save our users a heap allocation, making all of this machinery private
+We never need an actual instance of `CatsMonad`, so we can set its instance to `null` and save our users a heap allocation.
-ensures there's no way to mess up our scheme and cause a failed cast.
+Lastly, making all of this machinery `private` ensures there's no way to mess up our scheme and cause a failed cast.

-These two patterns let you define Optional non-orphan instances that will just work with no imports when users need them.
+These two patterns let us define `Optional` non-orphan instances that will just work with no imports when users need them.

 However, there's still a class of implicits that has to be treated specially – implicits that implement multiple
 typeclasses, with signatures like `ClassA[T] with ClassB[T]`.